Tutor HuntTest QuestionsChemistry QuestionsYear 10 Chemistry Questions

 Why does increasing temperature not significantly increase the solubility of a giant covalent solid like diamond?

-Why are giant covalent substances poor conductors of electricity (except graphite)?
+Why are giant covalent substances usually insoluble in water?

 Similiar Tests